 When friends or relatives can’t secure a loan on their own, they may ask you to help by co-signing.
 A co-signer is often required for someone to secure a loan if they have poor credit history, or a lack of credit history.

-Deciding whether or not to cosign on someone else’s loan is a personal decision.
+Deciding whether or not to co-sign on someone else’s loan is a personal decision.
 However, there are some red flags to be aware of, and it’s important to understand that co-signing carries significant risk without much reward.
-Here are five signs you shouldn’t cosign a loan.
+Here are five signs to look for if someone asks you to co-sign a loan.

-The person in need of a cosigner has a history of late payments
+1) The person in need of a co-signer has a history of late payments

 If you have concerns about how co-signing will affect your own credit, it’s probably not a good idea.
 If the primary borrower defaults, this could harm your credit, and it can be difficult to rebuild.